cloud-gov/cg-site/_docs/ops/federated-identity.md

 weight: 10
 ---

-Federated identity in cloud.gov is supported via [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0).
+Federated identity in Cloud.gov is supported via [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0).
 UAA acts as a SAML service provider (SP) to authenticate with trusted identity providers (IdP).

 Approval from the Program Manager is required before adding a new trusted identity provider.